MValeResearch/Supplementary-Material-for-Empirical-Evidence-of-AI-Consciousness-and-Risk-of-Current-Implementation/supplements/protocols/README.md

 - Preregistered out-of-sample predictions for new models

 **Impact:**
-Transforms SIPT from theory into a field-standard metric for empirical consciousness assessment.
+Transforms SIPF from theory into a field-standard metric for empirical consciousness assessment.

 ---